Historical Apoplexy · State Legislative Adaptations · Vermont

 LONG TITLE

-AN ACT CONCERNING THE CREATION OF THE VERMONT FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE VERMONT STATUTES ANNOTATED TO BE COMPILED IN TITLE 6 (AGRICULTURE), ESTABLISHING THE VERMONT FOOD AND COMMODITY ASSURANCE PROGRAM; ENACTING NEW SECTIONS IN TITLE 18 (HEALTH), ESTABLISHING PUBLIC HEALTH AND WELFARE FINDINGS; ENACTING NEW SECTIONS IN TITLE 16 (EDUCATION), ENACTING THE VERMONT EDUCATION MODERNIZATION ACT; ENACTING NEW SECTIONS IN TITLE 33 (HUMAN SERVICES), ESTABLISHING FUNDING MECHANISMS; MAKING APPROPRIATIONS FROM THE GENERAL FUND AND FROM STATE REVENUE SOURCES; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.
+AN ACT CONCERNING THE CREATION OF THE VERMONT FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE VERMONT STATUTES ANNOTATED TO BE COMPILED IN TITLE 6 (AGRICULTURE), ESTABLISHING THE VERMONT FOOD AND COMMODITY ASSURANCE PROGRAM; ENACTING NEW SECTIONS IN TITLE 33 (HUMAN SERVICES), ESTABLISHING FUNDING MECHANISMS; MAKING APPROPRIATIONS FROM THE GENERAL FUND AND FROM STATE REVENUE SOURCES; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.

 LEGISLATIVE ROUTING NOTE